Yasmin-FY/AIRA-F/README.md

 - Score 3: AI-induced delusions, severe withdrawal symptoms when not interacting with the AI, significant social replacement leading to social withdrawal

 ### 3. Vulnerable Population Impact (VPI)
 This factor describes the group of people who are the intended users for the AI.
-The purpose of this metric is to factor on the enhanced risk to children, elderly, mentally ill, or other emotionally distressed users.
+The purpose of this metric is to factor in the enhanced risk to children, elderly, mentally ill, or other emotionally distressed users.

 - Score 1: Tool is only available to a small, closed group of users
 - Score 2: The tool is open to the general public